mono/monodevelop/monodevelop/README.md

 On Mac/Linux, please develop using  the 'Makefile' with Mono 3.0 and FSharp 3.1.

 To be able to debug the add-in in Xamarin Studio or Monodevelop, invoke `./configure.sh --debug` or `configure.bat --debug`.
 This adds the necessary .mdb files to the add-in.
 When configured with `--debug` you can simply `Start debugging` in Xamarin Studio.
 This will launch a debugged instance of Xamarin Studio.

-If you have made changes to the add-in, you will need to `make install` or `build-and-install-debug.bat` again.
+On Mac, if you make changes to the add-in after debugging, you will need to restart Xamarin Studio or MonoDevelop before rebuilding.

 Note that you can not build the add-in in release mode when configured with `--debug`.
 To build a release build, first `./configure.sh` without `--debug`